 2. Socio-economic factors

 These factors include infrastructure, population, settlements, market, labour and others.
 Infrastructure, includes access roads, electricity, water, telecommunication, health facilities, police station etc. The presence of these makes it suitable to site a venture like a poultry farm.
 However, proximity to the urban settlement may make it unsuitable.
 Another example is security and health considerations which will require the presence of health facilities and police presence, respectively.
 You may need a market close to your farm and available labour.
-Careful thought and research must be carried to assess the suitability of a farm site in the presence or absence of all or a combination of the socio-economic factors.
+Careful thought and research must be carried out to assess the suitability of a farm site in the presence or absence of all or a combination of the socio-economic factors.

 Read also: Detailed steps on how to Start a Farm